cal-itp/graas/docs/server/onboarding-runbook.md

     "003"
 ]
 ```
+- Update the values in agency-params.json to accomodate your agency.
+Options for `triplist-generator-namefield`:
+    - headsign
+    - route_short_name
+    - route_long_name
+    - shape_id
-- Within the gtfu directory, run the command `java -cp build/libs/gtfu.jar gtfu.tools.TripListGenerator -f -i <agency-id>`.
-Note that you'll need to add the -h, -r, or -R, to go into the "route name".
-Once the output is satisfactory, run the same command with the "-oa" flag to send the output directly to the agency's `route-names.json` file, which will look like this:
+- Within the gtfu directory, run the command `java -cp build/libs/gtfu.jar gtfu.tools.TripListGenerator -a <agency-id> -v`.
+You can try different values for `triplist-generator-namefield` and `triplist-generator-use-direction` until the output looks good.
+Once the output is satisfactory, run the same command with the "-l" flag to update the trip-names.json file directly.
+The file will look something like this.
 ```
 [
     {"route_name": "Valley West (Northbound) @ 1:59 pm", "trip_id": "t_1194609_b_26559_tn_0", "calendar": [0, 0, 0, 0, 0, 1, 0], "departure_pos": {"lat": 40.780441, "long": -124.188820}},